 Baking cakes is something that many people are very passionate about.
 You might make beautiful cakes in your spare time, and this means that people will want to come to you when they need cakes for special occasions.

-If you’ve been baking cakes for friends and family members for weddings, birthdays, and other important occasions, then it’s likely something that you take pride in.
-What can you do when a friend or family member from out of town needs a cake, though?
+If you’ve been baking cakes for friends and family members for weddings, birthdays, and other important occasions, it’s likely something that you take pride in.
+What can you do when a friend or family member from out of town needs one, though?

 What is the best way to ship a cake safely so that it will arrive at its destination as intended?
-Read on to learn about how to ship a cake when you’re hoping to get the best results.
+Read on to find out.

 Freeze the Cake